TurboWarp/extensions/docs/Fakemon/Locale.md

 # Locale
-The Locale extension allows developers to manualy register translations for text rather than using an external server like the Translate extension.
-It is designed for those who want control over the translations.
+Locale allows developers to manually register translations of text and get information about languages.
+It was designed to simplify the process of including manually-curated translations in projects and mitigate the need for automatic translations such as those provided by the Translate extension.

 > [!NOTE]
-> Some of these blocks use JSON, a format for storing data in key-value pairs.
+> Many of these blocks use JSON, a format for storing data in key-value pairs.
 The JSON extension will make these blocks much easier to use, especially for beginners.

 ## Working With Translation Information